Polaromechanics: cavity-magnon polaritons strongly coupled to phonons

-with $M$ being the steady-state average of the magnon mode.
-Equation \eqref{f-2} indicates that the polariton-mechanics coupling $G_{\pm}$ can be significantly enhanced by strongly driving the magnon mode to have a large $M$.
-So far, previous CMM experiments have demonstrated rather weak couplings, $G_{\pm}$ up to tens of kHz~\cite{Tang,Davis,Li2022}, which are far smaller than the decay rates of the polaritons $\kappa_{\pm} \sim 1$~MHz (limited by the intrinsic magnon loss).
-The enhancement of the coupling $G_{\pm}$ by further increasing the drive power is restricted by strong Kerr nonlinearities of the YIG sphere \cite{Li2022}.
-Therefore, the strong-coupling regime, $G_{+(-)} > \kappa_{+(-)}, \kappa_{\rm b}$, has not yet been achieved.
+where $M \equiv \langle m\rangle$ is the steady-state average of the magnon mode and $n_{\rm mag}=|M|^2$ is the number of magnon excitations. {A similar polaromechanical coupling exists in an exciton-photon-phonon system~\cite{Sesin23}.} Equation \eqref{f-2} indicates that the polaromechanical coupling $G_{+(-)}$ can be significantly enhanced by strongly driving the magnon mode.
+When the coupling rate exceeds the dissipation rates of the polariton and mechanical modes, i.e., $G_{+(-)} > \kappa_{+(-)}, \kappa_{\rm b}$, the system enters the {polaromechanical} strong-coupling regime, in which the normal modes are the hybridization of photons, magnons and phonons.
+Previous experiments have demonstrated relatively weak couplings, i.e., $G_{\pm}$ up to tens of kHz~\cite{Tang,Davis,Li2022}, due to the intrinsically small bare coupling $g_{\rm{mb}}\,{<}\,10$ mHz, which is much smaller than the polariton decay rates $\kappa_{\pm} \sim 1$~MHz (limited by the magnon intrinsic loss).
+The enhancement of the coupling strength $G_{\pm}$ by further increasing the drive power is restricted by strong nonlinear effects of the YIG sphere \cite{Li2022,Suhl1955}.
+Therefore, the {polaromechanical strong coupling} of the system is yet to be achieved.